joaogl/Hygienic/README.md

 *TO-DO LIST!*

+- Fix the PolluCraft clicking and crafting crash.
 - Make the Pollucion block only be destroyable using the mop.
 - Add a MopBucket.
 - Try to find a better recipe to Lye.